-He was a successful businessman and a presidential portraitist.
-But above all else, Samuel F. B. Morse is best remembered for his eponymous Morse code, an elegant system that revolutionized communications back in the 1800s.
+Samual F. B. Morse was a successful businessman and a presidential portraitist.
+But above all else, he is best remembered for his eponymous Morse code.
+What is Morse code?
+An elegant system that revolutionized communications back in the 1800s.

 Despite his limited scientific background, Morse had a real passion for electricity.
 In 1837, he showcased a prototypical telegraph that he'd built at a public demonstration.
 Like all telegraphs, his sent out pulses of electric current via wire.
 The pulses would make their way into a receiver — and this is where Samuel Morse's famous code came into play.

 The First Morse Code Transmission

 Morse's telegraph couldn't transmit voices or written characters.
 Yet by capitalizing on those electric pulses, he devised a new way to send coded messages.

 Documents show that the original Morse code was Morse's brainchild — despite rumors to the contrary.
 That said, he had a brilliant partner by the name of Alfred Vail, who helped him refine and expand the system.
 Under the code, every letter in the English language — along with most punctuation marks and each number from 0 through 9 — was given a unique, corresponding set of short and long pulses.

 "Long" pulses came to be known as "dashes" while the short ones were called "dots."
 In this iteration of the code, not all dashes were created equal; some lasted longer than others.
 And the spaces between pulses varied widely (depending on the context).